shibbo/Corona/README.md

 # Bugs
 If there's any bugs or errors that are spotted, open a Issue in the "Issues" tab and I'll try my best to resolve the error.

+# Contributing
+If you want to contribute to this repository, create a pull request!
+Be sure to follow the same naming convention, pointer placement for arguments: with the variable name and not the type.
+Make sure it compiles, obviously!

 # Credits
 Ninji -- Creating Kamek and helping me with setup